 It is for these reasons that Trailblazer Foundation is committed to improving health, food security, education, and economic development in rural Cambodia in ways that are self-sustaining by the individuals and communities we serve.

 Trailblazer is most well-known for our work in helping villages in the Siem Reap Province secure clean, healthy, and abundant water - because water is life.
-For each of the more than 50 villages, and counting, we start by focusing on water projects – working with the community members to develop wells, and produce water filters.
+Since its inception Trailblazer has worked with more than 300 villages, and counting, we start by focusing on water projects – working with the community members to develop wells, and produce water filters.